Eastworld

-Eastworld (イーストワールド, Īsutowārudo) is a Japanese record label owned by Universal Music Japan.
+Eastworld (イーストワールド, Iisutowārudo) is a Japanese record label owned by Universal Music Japan.
 It was originally founded in 1978 under Toshiba-EMI.
 In 2012, Eastworld's parent company, EMI Music Japan, was acquired by Universal Music Japan following the acquisition of EMI by Universal Music Group.
 Following a company restructure in April 2013, Universal Japan placed Eastworld under USM Japan, a record label that handles archives of Universal Japan-owned labels.